Countries and territories currently participating in the Caribbean Challenge Initiative:

 Real progress is underway

-Already, significant progress has been made through the Initiative.
 The Dominican Republic, via an unprecedented Presidential Decree, declared 31 new protected areas totaling just over 3.2 million acres, which will protect coral reefs, sharks and sea turtles.
 The Bahamas expanded Andros West Side National Park from 882,000 acres to nearly 1.3 million acres, which includes important fish habitat and mangrove forests.
 St. Kitts and Nevis declared a new protected area that encompasses a 2-mile radius around the entire island nation and includes 60% of its nearshore marine shelf.
-And Haiti, a country whose resources and communities have suffered greatly due to climate-related disasters in recent years, has joined the CCI at a critical juncture.
+And Haiti, a country whose resources and communities have suffered greatly from natural disasters in recent years, has joined the CCI at a critical juncture.

 This progress is exciting and promising as the first-of-its-kind goal of the CCI gains substantial ground—but time is of the essence.
 To learn more about the CCI, visit www.caribbeanchallengeinitiative.org or help the Conservancy support the CCI.